TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 - Press your arrow keys to move around.
 - Press - to zoom out and = to zoom in.

-Whatever movement you make, holding Shift will make it faster.
-Holding left Alt will make it slower.
+Whatever movement you make, holding Shift will make it faster, whereas holding left Alt will make it slower.

 Remember that if you get lost exploring the map, simply press HOME to return to the origin of the map (x = 0, y = 0, zoom = 100%).

-Press Ctrl+0 to only reset the zoom to 100%.
+	Press Ctrl+0 to reset the zoom without resetting the camera position.

 ## Marks